Are bailiffs legal in Scotland?

 How should I deal with sheriff officers?

-If you’re worried about being visited by a sheriff officer, the most important thing to remember is not to panic and professional debt advice is available.
+If you’re worried about being visited by a sheriff officer, the most important thing to remember is not to panic.

-Depending on the reason for their visit, a sheriff officer must give you sufficient notice of their arrival (typically four days) and give you a chance to arrange payment of the debt.
+Depending on the reason for their visit, a sheriff officer must give you sufficient notice of their arrival and give you a chance to arrange payment of the debt.

-Once you know a sheriff officer is going to visit you, you must respond as soon as possible, explaining the situation and how you plan to deal with it.
-By showing that you’re willing to deal with your debt promptly and professionally, they are more likely to reach an agreement with you.
+Once you know a sheriff officer is going to visit you, you must respond as soon as possible, explaining the situation from your perspective and how you plan to deal with it.
+By showing that you’re willing to deal with your debt promptly, they are more likely to reach an agreement with you.

 Alternatively, you can contact the individual or company you owe money to directly and organise a repayment plan that all parties can agree on.
 This can help you avoid being visited by a sheriff officer altogether.